l-korous/aiTrader/README.md

 * GOAL IS NOT TO PROVIDE A PERFECT ML MODEL, that is not my expertise, so the model provided in createModel.py is as dumb as they come.
 This is also the main file that you are expected to fine-tune

 # How to read this
-* this all unfortunately works on Windows only
+* this all unfortunately works on Windows only, and it was tested only on Windows 10
 * in what follows, I use my actual directory structure, including my username "lukas", and some other parts that are specific to my setup - I believe in all these places, it is obvious what applies to your setup
 * some actions are not explained in detail (e.g. 'compile the project'); if you are unsure how to proceed, drop me an email (after making some effort)